aleshaleksey/fansys23/13-crafting-imbuing.md

 ___
 ### Multiple Effects
 An item can be imbued or enchanted with multiple spells, however, in this case the threshold (above base threshold), material cost, and time spend are additive.

 ___
+### Modified Effects and Source Spells/Abilities
+When a supernatural effect is placed in an item, some of its parameters may differ from the source spell or ability.
+Namely:
+  - An enchanter may change the form of an area of effect spell/ability (cube, plane, cone, circle, line, single target, etc).
+However, neither the area of effect, nor the range can exceed that of the original spell.
+  - An enchanter usually need not apply all of the effects of the spell to the item being enchanted if the spell or ability:
+    - causes damage or a conditions.
+    - directly restores HP, SP or MP.
+    - grants cover or concealment.
+    - For more complex spells/abilities all the effects must be applied in the enchantment.

+___
 ### Costs of enchantment and Imbuing